Reactions to the killing of insurance CEO reveal a deep anger over US healthcare

 An announcement on the Facebook page of UnitedHealthcare announcing Thompson’s death had 42,000 laugh emoji reactions by Thursday afternoon.

-Others shared personal stories about how the health insurance industry had denied coverage to their loved ones or ladened them with debt.
+Others shared personal stories about how the health insurance industry had denied coverage to their loved ones or laden them with debt.

 “His company put multiple of my family members in debt they will be paying for the rest of their lives & denied care for my uncle which led to his death.
 Brian Thompson killed people.
 Full stop,” wrote one person.